Amit-Aizenman/unity-jetpack-cube/README.md

 ---
 ## Setup

-Clone this repo to your desktop and navigate to the 'Run' directory.
-Then click on 'TestProject2D.exe' to play the game.
+Clone this repository to your desktop and navigate to the 'Run' directory.
+Then, double-click on the 'TestProject2D.exe' to launch and play the game.

 ---

 ## Cheat Codes
-- 1 - reset player health
+- 1 - Reset player score
-- 2 - reset wave configuration
+- 2 - Reset player health
-- 3 - destroy all enemies
+- 3 - Reset player position
-- 4 - instant player death
+- 4 - Reset enemies position

 ---

-Have fun surviving!
+Enjoy the game! 😄